 Although this route is all within easy riding distance of Peterborough my partner and I have had a lot of fun doing this ride over a couple of days.
 This relaxed approach leaves plenty of time to eat, drink and enjoy the sights along the way.
 A night at Elmhirst’s Resort on Rice Lake makes for a magical couple of days.

-So, in the spirit of the Daycation we start our trip at either the Silver Bean or the Two Dishes Cookshop before making our way up toward River Road.
+So, in the spirit of the Daycation we start our trip at the Silver Bean before making our way up toward River Road.
 Almost immediately we turn onto the quiet gravel roads as we loop first east and then south toward Keene and Muddy’s Pit BBQ for a superb spot of lunch.
-On the way it is worthwhile to stop by Hope Mill Conservation Area or even Lang Village if time permits.
+On the way it is worthwhile to stop by Hope Mill Conservation Area or even Lang Pioneer Village if time permits.
 Wrap up day one with the final few kilometers to Elmhirst’s Resort where you can either look after the cooking or make your way to one of the resort’s dining options.

 Businesses featured in this post